 This Day In Writing History

-On August 14th, 1834, the famous American writer Richard Henry Dana Jr. set sail from Boston, Massachusetts on an ocean journey where he would write his most famous book.
+On August 14th, 1834, the famous American writer Richard Henry Dana Jr. set sail from Boston, Massachusetts on an ocean journey during which he wrote his most famous book.
 His ship, the brig Pilgrim, was bound for California, which was still Mexican territory at the time.

 Dana was a boy of nineteen when, like so many other young men, he heard the romantic call of the sea.
 He decided to keep a diary of his experiences as a sailor, which he would later turn into a book.